-The diagram below summarises the nomination process.
+The diagram below summarises the 2023 nomination process.

-2021 AAUT NOMINATION PROCESS

-M a r t 0 J d V

-Preparation for Submission

-Documentation must comply with the formatting requirements (Refer to the Nomination instructions for details).
+June to Aug Preparation for Submission Documentation must comply with the formatting requirements (Refer to the Nomination instructions for details).

-For Neville Bonner nomination, PVC Indigenous/DVCA to nominate up to three potential applicants from their institution via online form.

 Submission must contain ALL required elements on the Nomination Checklist (Section 3.1) for documentation required for each award type.
 Incomplete applications will not be assessed.
 The Australian Awarded University Teaching Network (AAUTN), Award Mentor Scheme is available to assist in preparing the nomination.

-Aug to Sep

-Online

-Submission

-Online submission is via the 2021 AAUT Awards Portal.

-Phase 1: Nominee Registration

-Enter nominee's details into the Awards Portal, and no documents need to be uploaded.
+Aug to Sep Online Submission Online submission is via the 2023 AAUT Awards Portal Phase 1: Nominee Registration Enter nominee's details into the Awards Portal, and no documents need to be uploaded.
 After the closing date, registered nominees can be withdrawn but no new registrations can be added.
 Ensure all information entered is correct.

-Phase 2: Submission Upload

-Upload one PDF submission for each nominee, along with a digital photograph.
+Email Awards Team for any changes.
+Phase 2: Submission Upload Upload one PDF submission for each nominee, along with a digital photograph.
 Late submissions will NOT be considered after the closing date.
 All submissions are to be uploaded by their ICO only.

-Oct to Dec

-Assessment Period

-Assessors and Awards Committees assess the nomination based on the rating scale and assessment matrix.
-Refer to section 4 for the Assessment Process.
+Oct to Dec Assessment Period Assessors and Awards Committees assess the nomination based on the rating scale and assessment matrix .
+Refer to section 4 for the assessment process.
+Feb 2024 Notification of Outcome The nominating institution will be advised of the result of their nomination by email.
+In Feb/March 2024, all unsuccessful and successful nominees will receive an official letter and written feedback developed by the assessors.

-Jan/Feb 2022

-Notification of Outcome

-The nominating institution and all the nominees will be advised of the result of their nomination by email.

-In March 2022, all unsuccessful and successful nominees will receive an official letter and written feedback developed by the assessors.
 This will be provided via email to the ICOs for distribution.

-Feb 2022

-Awards

-Announcement /

-Recognition

-UA will announce the recipients either via online video or at the AAUT Awards Ceremony prior to the UA Higher Education Conference at Canberra.
-More details to come.
+Feb 2024 Awards Announcement UA will announce the recipients via online video on AAUT-UA webpage.